Ashanks70/OnshapeCAD/README.md

 [Document](https://cvilleschools.onshape.com/documents/7d7c99d7713d562d2ec6435f/w/ed540bc54d34140531a987b5/e/5a733f9b518e3d6235382ca9?renderMode=0&uiState=616dc8b0a2329723abe91423)

 ### Reflection
 The base was very simple to make it was simple a few rectangles and 2 circles with holes in them.
+The two useful shortcuts were n and p for toggles planes and normal to.

 ## Trucks

 ### Description
-This represents the bottom part of he skateboard which cpnnects the wheels and skateboard
+This represents the bottom part of he skateboard which connects the wheels and skateboard. it was a large quantity of extrusions and circles as well as a handful of fillets.
 ### Picture

 ![Trucks](/Trucks.png)